ghd7262/ghd7262.github.io/_posts/2018-05-03-codility-max-counters.md

     return counter;
 }
 ```
-I realized this is wrong because it disregards the fact that previous max counter operation could affect what the maximum value at another occurrence will be.
+I realized this is wrong because it disregards the fact that previous max counter operations affect what the maximum value at another occurrence will be.
 For example, given (N = 3, A = [1,1,1,4,3,3,4]) the above function will return [3,3,3]) when it should return (5,5,5).

-My third try, which is a *valid solution*, involves always making sure each counter is up-to-date with the current max counter and updating the current max counter when a new max counter operation appears.
+My third try, which is a *valid solution*, involves making sure each counter is up-to-date with the current max counter, and it updates the current max counter when a new max counter operation appears.

 ```java
 public int[] solution(int N, int[] A) {
     int[] counter = new int[N];